Logius-standaarden/fsc-core/draft-fsc-core-00.md

 ##### Signature types {#signature_types}

-- `accept`, peer has accepted the contract
+- `accept`, Peer has accepted the contract
-- `reject`, peer has rejected the contract
+- `reject`, Peer has rejected the contract
-- `revoke`, peer has revoked the contract
+- `revoke`, Peer has revoked the contract

 ### The content hash {#content_hash}

-A Peer should ensure that a Contract signature is intended for the contract.
+A Peer should ensure that a Contract signature is intended for the Contract.
 Validation is done by comparing the hash of the received Contract with the hash in the signature.

 The `contractContentHash` of the signature payload contains the signature hash.
 The algorithm to create a `contractContentHash` is described below.